-We’re a pretty social species.
-But where there is contact, there is chaos.
+Where there is contact, there is chaos.
 This is why social norms exist.
-When in the company of strangers, we wait our turn in line; we say “please” and “thank you;” we willingly engage in all sorts of everyday pleasantries.
-Things may be a little less formal back at home, but there’s still a code to follow.
-Throw some romance into the mix and the guidelines get even thicker.
-Throw multiple romances into the mix, as is the case with open marriages, and you might just find yourself in over your head.
+When in the company of strangers, we wait our turn in line; we say “please” and “thank you”; we engage in all sorts of everyday pleasantries to show our appreciation and prevent conflict.
+But in the context of our most intimate relationships, those protocols get infinitely more complex.
+Throw multiple romances into the mix, as is the case with open relationships, and you might just find yourself in over your head.
 That said, plenty of couples have found a way to have a happy and healthy open marriage.
 The secret?
 Clear boundaries and lots of communication.

 Talk About Protection